 Scrooge feels repentant at hearing his own words he also felt grief.

 How many times have we done the same thing?
 Spoken harsh words that we later regretted and wished we had never uttered.
-There is a great lesson to be learned here about the power of our words.
-We each have the ability to speak life or death into others lives.
+There is a great lesson to learn here about our words’ power.
+We each can speak life or death into others lives.
 We must all learn to master our tongues, to listen more and to speak far less.
-This lesson is even more needed today, as what we write on social media has the ability to destroy lives and has destroyed and has destroyed lives, driving some to commit suicide.
-Our words are not just a means of communication but are also a powerful tool for good and for evil.
+This lesson is even more needed today, as what we write on social media can destroy lives and has destroyed and has destroyed lives, driving some to commit suicide.
+Our words are not just a means of communication but are also powerful tools for good and for evil.

 The next moment Scrooge learns what Bob’s family thinks of him when Bob proposes a toast to his employer.
-His wife is furious and his children agitated.
+His wife is furious, and his children are agitated.
 Scrooge is considered the ogre of the family and they have no desire to drink a toast to him.
-It is the one part of the celebration that holds no joy in it.
+It is the one part of the celebration that holds no joy.

 “He said that Christmas was a humbug, as I live!
 Cried Scrooge’s nephew.”
 And he believed it too.”

-At this Fred begins in earnest to speak of how he feels about his uncle.
+At this, Fred begins to speak of how he feels about his uncle.
 He states that he feels sorry for him and that he couldn’t be angry with him if he tried.
 He even realizes that Scrooge’s attitudes and actions only bring him to more isolation and misery.
-He states that only person who suffers from Scrooge’s ill whims is Scrooge himself.
+He states that the only person who suffers from Scrooge’s ill whims is himself.

-He knows that Scrooge’s refusal to dine with them and to make merry with them does him little good and that if he had accepted his invitation he would have gained pleasant moments that would do Scrooge no harm.
-Scrooge’s nephew was good to say that he would make the invitation every year, whether Scrooge likes it or not in the hope that Scrooge would think better of Christmas.
+He knows that Scrooge’s refusal to dine with them and to make merry with them does him little good and that if he had accepted his invitation, he would have gained pleasant moments that would do Scrooge no harm.
+Scrooge’s nephew was good to say that he would make the invitation every year, whether Scrooge likes it or not, hoping that Scrooge would think better of Christmas.

-Here Scrooge’s has heard two opinions on the life he leads.
-One family thinking him an ogre and his nephew pitying him.
+Here Scrooge has heard two opinions on the life he leads.
+One family thinks him an ogre, and his nephew pities him.
 Scrooge’s nephew shows not only pity for his uncle but hope also.
 He will go back time and time again in the hope that Scrooge will one day soften.
-Fred, even though he has been refused, shows true Christian love for his uncle.
+Even though he has been refused, Fred shows true Christian love for his uncle.

-In Paul’s first letter to the Corinthians he tells us that love is patient and kind that it is does not remember any wrong.
-These are the feelings and thoughts Scrooge’s nephew lives out for the sake of his uncle.
+In Paul’s first letter to the Corinthians, he tells us that love is patient and kind and that it does not remember any wrong.
+These are the feelings and thoughts Scrooge’s nephew lives out for his uncle’s sake.

-The spirit and Scrooge continue their journey they visit many houses of both the rich and the poor the healthy and the sick.
-During these journeys Dickens tells us that the Spirit teaches Scrooge his precepts.
-Finally as they leave a 12th Night party (Twelfth Night being January 6th, this night commemorates the visit of the Magi to Jesus and is the end of the Christmas holiday) Scrooge notices a change has come over the spirit.
-As they had traveled the spirit had begun to age and now looked old.
+The spirit and Scrooge continue their journey they visit many houses of both the rich and the poor, the healthy and the sick.
+Dickens tells us that the Spirit teaches Scrooge his precepts during these journeys.
+Finally, as they leave a 12th Night party (Twelfth Night being January 6th, this night commemorates the visit of the Magi to Jesus and is the end of the Christmas holiday), Scrooge notices a change has come over the spirit.
+As they had traveled, the spirit had begun to age and now looked old.
 Scrooge inquires whether a spirit’s life was quite short and the spirit replies that his life ends that very night.

 This is not the only thing Scrooge sees.
-From beneath the aging spirits giant robe Scrooge find himself looking at a foot or possibly a claw.
-Scrooge ask what this is and the spirit opens his robe to reveal two emaciated children that were clinging to its garment.
+From beneath the aging spirit’s giant robe Scrooge finds himself looking at a foot or possibly a claw.
+Scrooge asks what this is, and the spirit opens his robe to reveal two emaciated children that were clinging to its garment.

-Scrooge asks if the children belonged to the spirit?
+Does Scrooge ask if the children belonged to the spirit?